a2edap/awaken-cookiecutter/{{ cookiecutter.ingest_slug }}/README.md

-5. When you have finished the ingest script your tests should pass, the code should be formatted by `black`, there should be no `flake8` warnings (Use "`# noqa`" to disable a specific line, if need be), and this `README.md` file should be totally re-written to describe your ingest pipeline to end-users, project maintainers, and curious onlookers who may not be familiar with your work.
-If this has all been completed, then sync your local changes with your remote fork of `a2edap/ingest-awaken` and submit a pull request with the `master` branch so that your changes can be reviewed and merged into production.
+5. When you have finished the ingest script your tests should pass, the code should be formatted by `black`, there should be no `flake8` warnings (Use "`# noqa`" to disable a specific line, if need be), and this `README.md` file should be updated to include a description of your ingest pipeline for end-users, project maintainers, and curious onlookers who may not be familiar with your work.
+If this has all been completed, then sync your local changes with your remote fork of `a2edap/ingest-awaken`, push your local commits to your repository on github, and submit a pull request with the `main` branch of `a2edap/ingest-awaken` so that your changes can be reviewed and merged into production.